jonmpearman/jonpearman.com/README.md

 # angular-UI
-This some examples and me exploring creating a UI with angular
+This some examples and me to explore creating a UI with angular